A rigidity theorem for Einstein $4$-manifolds with sectional curvature of a fixed sign, and its consequences: Geometry of Non-Positively Curved Einstein -Manifolds

 Next, we assume $(M, g)$ to be non-flat.
 By Chern-Gauss-Bonnet, we know that $\chi(M)>0$ and by \cite[Lemma 2]{ADC23} we know that $(M, J)$ is a minimal surface of general type.
 For such surfaces, the Bogomolov-Miyaoka-Yau inequality gives that

 with equality of and only if $M$ is a ball quotient. \end{pf}

 \begin{rem} Many examples of non-locally symmetric, negatively curved, K\"ahler-Einstein manifolds appeared in the recent preprint of Guenancia and H\"amenstadt \cite{GH25}.
 It may be the case that such objects exist in great numbers, maybe even on any of the previously constructed examples of negatively curved K\"ahler surfaces.
-We refer to \cite{GH25} for more background on this problem and for examples in \emph{any} dimension. \end{rem}
+We refer to \cite{GH25} for more background on this problem and for countable many examples in \emph{any} complex dimension greater than or equal to two. \end{rem}

 As discussed in the recent paper \cite[Section 3]{DP23}, we currently do not know examples of aspherical complex surfaces of general type with $\tau<0$.
-Corollary \ref{definitive} provides some support for the non-existence of such creatures, but it crucially relies on the K\"ahler-Einstein assumption!
+Corollary \ref{definitive} provides some support for the non-existence of such creatures in the non-positively curved setting.
+That said, the result crucially relies on the K\"ahler-Einstein assumption!
 Can this assumption be removed?
 At the time of writing, it seems we do not know any counterexample to the following question.

 \begin{qtn} Let $(M, J)$ be an aspherical surface of general type.
 Is it true